-Your bridal party consisted of your closest friends and relatives and they will probably forgive you if you jet off to your honeymoon without as much as a text.
+Your bridal party consisted of your closest friends and relatives.
+They will probably forgive you if you jet off to your honeymoon without as much as a text.
 However, it wouldn’t be too much trouble for you to send a thank you message to those who have slaved away for months to make sure your big day was indeed special.
 It can be a quick text message, email or phone call.
 Bonus point: you can update them on your itinerary so at least people know where you’ll be in cases of emergency.
 Relatives that have traveled far to come to your wedding would probably also appreciate it if you could find the time to have a quick coffee or lunch before you embark on your honeymoon.
 Other thank you notes can be send when you return from your trip.

 Preserve the essentials

 Latest posts by DaniellePalm (see all)

-- The ‘After’ Checklist: your post-wedding to-do list - 1st February 2017
+- The ‘After’ Checklist: your post-wedding to do list - 1st February 2017

-- Capturing the future of digital photography. - 8th September 2016
+- Capturing the future of digital photography - 8th September 2016

 - Boudoir Photography: self-expression, empowerment and a little nudity - 27th July 2016